walkerdb/dsc_workshops/web_scraping/readme.md

 data = requests.get("https://github.com")
 ```

 Since we're consciensious scrapers, we should also identify where these requests are coming from.
-This is pretty straightforward:
+To do this, you'll need to make a new dictionary, with "user-agent" as a key and the name of your scraper as the value, then pass that dictionary into requests.get()'s headers option:

 ```python
 headers = {"user-agent": "Name of your scraper"}  # you can call this whatever you want data = requests.get("https://github.com", headers=headers)
 ```

-Now whenever the administrators of the target site look at their access logs, our entries will include the name of the scraper.
+Now whenever the administrators of the target site look at their access logs, our entries will include the name of our scraper.
 Some folks also include a contact email address in the user-agent text so that administrators can contact them if there is a problem.

 ```requests.get``` returns a web-page object that hold all sorts of interesting data.
 For example,